grincon0/LIRI-BOT/README.md

 ## Instructions

-### Use the following syntax to receive a response.
+### Use the following syntax to receive your desired response.

 #### Do you want to look for a song?